Colour Connotations in Branding Explained

 Although the effect that colours have on our emotions differs from person to person based on gender, cultural context, personal experience and neurological variances, there are some general rules of thumb created from colour psychology studies.

-This article provides a colour guide to help you choose colours to express your brand appropriately and effectively.
+This insights post provides a colour guide to help you choose colours to express your brand appropriately and effectively.

 It’s important to know what your brand colours suggest to your customers as colour increases brand recognition by up to 80% and 90% of consumers’ instant decisions are based on colours alone.